Contracts currently available:

 This post is subject to an Enhanced DBS check or Enhanced check for Regulated Activity with the Disclosure & Barring Services (previously the Criminal Records Bureau).
 For further information about what is required in this process please go to http://www.gov.uk/disclosure-barring-service-check.
 Please note that we require evidence of an overseas police check if you have lived or worked abroad.

-Your starting salary will be pro rata if the above position is part-time or term-time only.
+Your starting allowance will be pro rata if the above position is part-time or term-time only.

 Work Permits: we may be able to obtain a Work Permit for this post but this is subject to meeting the requirements of the UK Border Agency’s Points-based Immigration System.